ThatOneGin/Pythar-script/README.md

 ## install on linux:
   1. clone the repository using:
     `git clone https://github.com/ThatOneGin/Pythar-script.git`
-  2. or extract files.
+  2. or download zip and extract files.
-  3. use `deno compile psc.ts` in the main directory.
+  3. use `./build.sh`
-  4. put the executable in PATH.
-  5. (optional) check if the installation was successful by running `psc`.
+  4. (optional) check if the installation was successful by running `psc`.

 ## Basics:
    - declare variables using let and const (as normal):